rrthomas/pforth/README.md

 pForth comes pre-compiled for the Beetle VM (`src/beetle/pforth`) and for RISC OS 3 (`!pForth`).
 Beetle is a portable C program.

+See `doc/pforth.pdf` for ANSI conformance information.

 ## Copyright and Disclaimer

 The package is distributed under the GNU Public License version 3, or, at your option, any later version.
-A copy is available from my web page (address above).
+See the file COPYING.

 THIS PROGRAM IS PROVIDED AS IS, WITH NO WARRANTY.
 USE IS AT THE USER'S RISK.